-- 6. Greenhouse Gases.
+6. Greenhouse Gases.
 The City and County of San Francisco's Strategies to Address Greenhouse Gas Emissions presents a comprehensive assessment of policies, programs, and ordinances that represents San Francisco's Qualified Greenhouse Gas (GHG) Reduction Strategy.
 Projects that are consistent with San Francisco's Qualified GHG Reduction Strategy would result in less-than-significant impacts from GHG emissions.
-In order to facilitate a determination of compliance with San Francisco's Qualified GHG Reduction Strategy, the Department has prepared a GHG Analysis Compliance Checklist.
+In order to facilitate a determination of compliance with San Francisco's Qualified GHG Reduction Strategy, the Planning Department has prepared a

+Greenhouse Gas Analysis Compliance Checklist.
 The project sponsor may be required to submit the completed table regarding project compliance with the identified regulations and provide project-level details in the discussion column.
-This information will be reviewed by the environmental planner during the environmental review process to determine if the project would comply with San Francisco's GHG Reduction Strategy.
-Projects that do not comply with an ordinance or regulation may be determined to be inconsistent with the GHG Reduction Strategy. - 7.
-Wind.
+This information will be reviewed by the environmental planner during the environmental review process to determine if the project would comply with San Francisco's Greenhouse Gas Reduction Strategy.
+Projects that do not comply with an ordinance or regulation may be determined to be inconsistent with the Greenhouse Gas Reduction Strategy.

+- 7. Wind.
 The proposed project would not involve construction of a building over 80 feet in height.
 Therefore, a consultant-prepared wind analysis is not anticipated to be required. - 8.
 Shadow.
 The proposed project would result in construction of a building greater than 40 feet in height.
-A preliminary shadow fan analysis prepared by Department staff indicates that the proposed project would not cast shadows on any Recreation and Park property subject to Planning Code section 295, or other publicly accessible non-Recreation and Park properties, including schoolyards.
-Therefore, preparation of a consultant-prepared shadow study is not required. - 9.
+A preliminary shadow fan analysis (considering a building height of 79 feet) prepared by Planning Department staff indicates that the proposed project would not cast shadows on a Recreational and Park property subject to section 295, or other publicly accessible non-rec park properties, including schoolyards open to the public during non-school hours. - 9.
 Geology.
 The project site is located within a seismic hazard zone (liquefaction hazard zone likely underlain by artificial fill).
 Any new construction on the site is therefore subject to a mandatory Interdepartmental Project Review.
 A geotechnical study prepared by a qualified consultant must be submitted with the EEA.
 The study should address whether the site is subject to liquefaction, and should provide recommendations for any geotechnical concerns identified in the study.
 In general, compliance with the building codes would avoid the potential for significant impacts related to structural damage, ground subsidence, liquefaction, landslides, and surface settlement.
-To assist Department staff in determining whether the project would result in environmental impacts related to geological hazards, it is recommended that you provide a copy of the geotechnical information with boring logs for the proposed project.
-This study will also help inform the Department archeologist of the project site's subsurface geological conditions.
+To assist Planning Department staff in determining whether the project would result in environmental impacts related to geological hazards, it is recommended that you provide a copy of the geotechnical information with boring logs for the proposed project.
+This study will also help inform the Planning Department Archeologist of the project site's subsurface geological conditions. - 10.
+Hazardous Materials.
+The proposed project would be constructed on a site with known or suspected soil and/or groundwater contamination.
+Therefore, the project is subject to Article 22A of the Health Code, also known as the Maher Ordinance.
+The Maher Ordinance, which is administered and overseen by the Department of Public Health (DPH), requires the project sponsor to retain the services of a qualified professional to prepare a Phase I Environmental Site Assessment (ESA) that meets the requirements of Health Code section 22.A.6.
+The Phase I ESA would determine the potential for site contamination and level of exposure risk associated with the project.
+Based on that information, soil and/or groundwater sampling and analysis, as well as remediation of any site contamination, may be required.
+These steps are required to be completed prior to the issuance of any building permit.